 The Group sees great importance in addressing gaps in educational and skill development opportunities among disadvantaged groups of the community, with a strong belief that education is the foundation for an enlightened and civilised society, while it also believes that productivity is best ensured via a society that fosters the holistic health of its members.
 The Group is also committed to minimising the impact of its operations on the environment, through a conscious and collective effort, whilst promoting environmental conservation and sustainability.
-The fostering of entrepreneurship and self-reliance, while facilitating essential community infrastructure, building capacity and market access, towards enabling sustainable development in communities surrounding the Group's operations, is yet another focus area for the Group's CSR initiative.
+The fostering of entrepreneurship and self-reliance, while facilitating essential community infrastructure, building capacity and market access, towards enabling sustainable development in communities around the Group's operations, is yet another focus area for the Group's CSR initiative.
 In addition, the Group is committed to preserving and fostering arts and culture towards safeguarding and promoting the cultural heritage of Sri Lanka, whilst boosting the livelihoods and opportunities of those engaged in arts and culture.
-The Group also carries out collective relief efforts in times of natural and man-made disasters, through staff volunteerism.
+Whilst the Group has throughout been engaging in Disaster Relief efforts in times of natural and man-made disasters, through staff volunteerism, it has also designed and initiated Crisis Response initiatives to address the Sri Lanka's recent socio-economic challenges with a strategic focus on enhancing the food security and education sustenance of low-income target groups around its businesses.